 Common Calendar Requirement:

-PA 101 of 2007 mandated that beginning with the 2008-2009 school year, an intermediate school district, in cooperation with constituent districts, shall adopt a common school calendar which applies to all its constituent districts and to the intermediate district programs.
-The common calendar must identify winter and spring holiday breaks and the first day of school for the next five years.
-This information must be posted on the Eaton Regional Education Service Agency website.
-The Eaton RESA common calendar noted above was approved at the 1/18/18 Superintendent's Round Table on 3/4/19 by a unanimous 6-0 vote.
+PA 101 of 2007 mandated that, beginning with the 2008-2009 school year, an intermediate school district, in cooperation with constituent districts, shall adopt a common school calendar which applies to all its constituent districts and to the intermediate district programs.
+The common calendar identifies winter and spring breaks and the first day of school for the next five years.
+The Eaton RESA Five Year Common Calendar noted above was approved at a meeting of the Superintendent's Round Table on 3/4/19 by a unanimous 6-0 vote.
 Adopted by Eaton RESA Board of Education 3/20/19.